TeX

 TeX is widely used in academia, especially in mathematics, computer science, economics, political science, engineering, linguistics, physics, statistics, and quantitative psychology.
-It has long since displaced Unix troff, the previously favored formatting system, in most Unix installations.
+It has long since displaced Unix troff (the previously favored formatting system), in most Unix installations (although troff still remains as the default formatter of the UNIX documentation).
 It is also used for many other typesetting tasks, especially in the form of LaTeX, ConTeXt, and other macro packages.

 TeX was designed with two main goals in mind: to allow anybody to produce high-quality books with minimal effort, and to provide a system that would give exactly the same results on all computers, at any point in time (together with the Metafont language for font description and the Computer Modern family of typefaces).
 TeX is free software, which made it accessible to a wide range of users.

 History

 When the first paper volume of Knuth's The Art of Computer Programming was published in 1968, it was typeset using hot metal typesetting on a Monotype machine.
 This method, dating back to the 19th century, produced a "classic style" appreciated by Knuth.
 When the second edition was published, in 1976, the whole book had to be typeset again because the Monotype technology had been largely replaced by phototypesetting, and the original fonts were no longer available.
 When Knuth received the galley proofs of the new book on 30 March 1977, he found them inferior.
 Disappointed, Knuth set out to design his own typesetting system.

 Knuth saw for the first time the output of a high-quality digital typesetting system, and became interested in digital typography.
 On 13 May 1977, he wrote a memo to himself describing the basic features of TeX.
-He planned to finish it on his sabbatical in 1978, but as it happened, the language was not "frozen" (ready to use) until 1989, more than ten years later.
+He planned to finish it on his sabbatical in 1978 (though ultimately the language's syntax was not frozen until 1989).
 Guy Steele happened to be at Stanford during the summer of 1978, when Knuth was developing his first version of TeX.
 When Steele returned to the Massachusetts Institute of Technology that autumn, he rewrote TeX's input/output (I/O) to run under the Incompatible Timesharing System (ITS) operating system.
 The first version of TeX, called TeX78, was written in the SAIL programming language to run on a PDP-10 under Stanford's WAITS operating system.

-WEB and literate programming

 For later versions of TeX, Knuth invented the concept of literate programming, a way of producing compilable source code and cross-linked documentation typeset in TeX from the same original file.
 The language used is called WEB and produces programs in DEC PDP-10 Pascal.